hairus0223/challenge-ex/README.md

 ## Known Limitations or Areas for Improvement

 - API Error Handling: Further validation of API responses could be added to handle network or server issues more gracefully.
-- Version Compatibility: The project uses Angular v19, which may not be compatible with certain third-party libraries that haven’t been updated for this version.
 - Customization: TailwindCSS is used for styling, but custom themes or extended configurations may be necessary for more complex designs.

 ## API Endpoints